trebol-ecommerce/trebol-backend-monolith/README.md

   * Login, registration and optionally, guest customer accounts.
   * Checking out as a registered user or a guest (when enabled).
 * Uses [Project Lombok](https://projectlombok.org)
-  in all of its API models and JPA entities for an easier time reading.
+  in all of its API models and JPA entities to reduce the amount of boilerplate code.
 * Uses [Spring Data JPA](https://spring.io/projects/spring-data-jpa).
   * Includes annotated entity classes; specifying constraints and indexes where they'll be most likely needed when scaling up.